PASTAplus/counter/README.md

 # counter
-Reports data package and entity read counts, and more...
+Reports data package and entity read counts from the EDI data repository, and more...

 ## How to use
 ```
 Usage: counter [OPTIONS] SCOPE CREDENTIALS

-  Perform analysis of data entity downloads for given SCOPE from START_DATA
+  Perform analysis of data entity downloads for the given PASTA+ SCOPE from
-  to END_DATE.
+  START_DATE to END_DATE.

       SCOPE: PASTA+ scope value
       CREDENTIALS: User credentials in the form 'DN:PW', where DN is the
           EDI LDAP distinguished name and PW is the corresponding password

 Options:
   -s, --start TEXT  Start date from which to begin search in ISO 8601